• Home

 A close look at gluten free and nut free Strawberry Buttercream.

-My frosting is too thick, what do I do?
+My strawberry frosting isn't the right consistency.
+What do I do?

-If the frosting is too thick, add more water, 1 teaspoon at a time until you get the desired consistency.
+If the frosting is too thin, add more confectioners’ sugar, 1 tablespoon at a time until you get the desired consistency.
+You want it thick enough to be piped on cupcakes, cookies or a cake.

 My frosting is not the same color as yours, what happened?